TOP

 The winemakers and journalists talk about the old Lodi bottlings

 Heather Pyle (The Lucas Winery): In the late 1970s, Mike Phillips [founder of Lodi's Michael David Winery], Steve Borra [Borra Vineyards] and David Lucas [founder, The Lucas Winery] all started up their wineries around the same time, each of them trying to figure out what a barrel is for.
-David was a vegetable broker in the area who got into the winegrowing business after answering an ad put out by Woodbridge Winery looking for a grape buyer.
+David was a vegetable broker in the area who got into the wine growing business after answering an ad put out by Woodbridge Winery looking for a grape buyer.

 The 40-acre Lucas property was purchased in 1978.
 The oldest Zinfandel block, behind the winery, consisted of 3 acres of own-rooted vines [now called ZinStar Vineyard], which has been farmed organically since 2009.

 In the beginning, David made the wines himself [between 1978 and 1997].
-The Zinfandels were non-inoculated, and he set the style which I followed after arriving in 1998.
+The Zinfandels were non-inoculated, and he set the style that I followed after arriving in 1998.
 They're always meant to be food-friendly, with crisp acids and alcohols down around or below 14%; bottled unfiltered, usually spending about 11 months in oak, 25-35% new.

 Being more conservative, I started to inoculate with yeast, even though I came out of Robert Mondavi where most certainly many of our wines were native yeast fermented.
-David was an artist, but he would make some terrifying wines⏤some lower in alcohol, some higher in alcohol, all over the board⏤and I came in trying to stabilize the style.
+David was an artist, but he would make some terrifying wines⏤some lower in alcohol, some higher, all over the board⏤and I came in trying to stabilize the style.
 Yet that style has always been driven by the vineyard, which seems to want to make a more delicate, almost Pinot Noir-like Zinfandel.

 As far as the 2010 ZinStar goes, the wine is every bit as fruit-focused as I hoped.
 It's quite remarkable.
 I like the spice.
 Sometimes we get a little tomato character in our Zins, but this wine is more fruit-forward and has more bone on the palate than most of our vintages.